Walkthrough · article 08 of 18

 Unarchiving is identical to never having archived in the first place — no data loss either way.
 The toggle is just a soft hide/show.

-04 What happens after
+04 What happens to a product after I archive it?

 • Don't appear in the picker on Revenue entries going forward.